codefrydev/Updates/content/blog/SkiaSharp/wavecollapsefunction.md

 ## Concept

-Image as Bunch of small box placed at different position

-- Take example of Below Image
+**Imagine each image as a collection of small boxes arranged in different positions.
+Each image has four sides, and our goal is to determine how these images can connect to one another based on the configuration of these sides.**

 <style>
 .grid-container {